Tharneshtharun69/Personal-Portfolio/README.md

 # PROJECTS
 In Projects section, you will be able to find my some of the projects such as:

+=>AN ENHANCED SPEECH EMOTION RECOGNITION SYSTEM USING RNN COMPARED WITH CNN

 => EDUCATIONAL NEWS WEBSITE

 => GUESS THE NUMBER GAME WEBSITE